2019 Turkish offensive into northeastern Syria: Controversy in Northern Cyprus

 On 12 October President of Northern Cyprus, Mustafa Akıncı made "anti-war" remarks in response to the operation, in which, although defending the right of Turkey to defend itself, said that in all wars there will be much bloodshed.
 Erdoğan as well as VP Fuat Oktay condemned Akıncı's statement.
 While Prime Minister of Northern Cyprus, Ersin Tatar's National Unity Party attempted to get a resolution through the legislature that condemned Akıncı, and called for his resignation for his statement.
 Akıncı also received a slew of death threats, and filed a complaint on 17 October to the police.
 Erdoğan said that Akıncı's legitimacy is thanks to Turkey, and should therefore support Turkey.
 Akıncı rebuked Erdogan, stating "There is only one authority decides how to get to this office, it's the Turkish Cypriot people".

 Sanctions and suspension of arms sales

 European Union

 On 10 October, a large majority of Dutch MPs backed the introduction of sanctions against Turkey.
-France, Germany, Sweden, Finland, and Norway implemented export restrictions on arms exports to Turkey and France as well as Sweden expressed their intention to back an EU-wide weapons embargo on the nation, with discussions in the European Union on possible union-wide sanctions on Turkey beginning on the 13th.
+France, Germany, the Netherlands, Austria, Finland, Sweden, Spain, Italy, and Norway implemented export restrictions on arms exports to Turkey.
+France as well as Sweden expressed their intention to back an EU-wide weapons embargo on the nation, with discussions in the European Union on possible union-wide sanctions on Turkey beginning on the 13th.
 Italy, formerly Turkey's largest arms supplier, later joined the arms embargo against Turkey.

 On 14 October, all EU countries agreed to stop selling arms to Turkey, but stopped short of an official union-wide arms embargo.
 The EU also issued a press release condemning "...Turkeyʼs unilateral military action in North East Syria which causes unacceptable human suffering, undermines the fight against Daʼesh and threatens heavily European security."